traeblain/.com/content/about.md

 - Mechanical Engineer w/15+ years experience
 - Husband to a beautiful wife
 - Father to 4 great children
-- Parent of Magic Head/Ovaltine Jenkins/Lavender Gooms/Hummingbird Saltalamacchia/Ghee Buttersnaps/Jazz Hands[^1]
+- Has a dog named Magic Head/Ovaltine Jenkins/Lavender Gooms/Hummingbird Saltalamacchia/Ghee Buttersnaps/Jazz Hands[^1]
 - I play Guitar
 - I have a patent for a toilet..seriously.
 - I love Capt'n Crunch with CrunchBerries!

 ## Toots

-**Add Mastodon Content here...**
+{{% mastodon %}}

 ## Reading